How to pack for a move

 How can I pack well organized and stress-free?

 It helps enormously if you are well prepared as early as possible – even before you start packing your moving boxes.
 Here is a possible schedule that can save you a lot of stress:

 - Start sorting out and throwing away things you haven’t used for some years or don’t want to bring to your new place around three months before moving.
 Systematically go through your home from the basement to the attic.

 - Walkthrough the rooms of your apartment at least one month before you move.
 Classify things according to their importance.
 Then proceed according to this classification: First, find everything that you will not need in the next few weeks.
 Pack all of this in moving boxes at least seven days before moving.

 - Label each box with the contents and room name.
 E.g. “bedding from the bedroom”.
 So not only you, but also your helpers know where and what is going.
 Further details on the content can also be helpful if you unpack again.

 - Also useful: a written plan for moving staff or helpers.
 Label each door in the new apartment with the room-name so that the boxes arrive correctly.

 A week before the move, you start with the last stage: you pack the remaining things in your moving boxes.
-The goal is to have everything in the boxes the night before the move.
-The only exception: a so-called survival case.
-You can find out more here.
+The goal is to have everything in the boxes latest the night before the move.

 Last tip: If you have any questions, don’t hesitate to contact us on WhatsApp.
 We are happy to respond.
 Moving is our job and our passion is to make it a smooth experience.